tqi2/ANN-BikeShare/README.md

 ## Result

-After 15000 iterations, the validation loss ends very low with 0.143, the prediction on test data returns pretty good result, see graph for more detail.
+After 3000 iterations, the validation loss ends very low with 0.146, the prediction on test data returns pretty good result, see graph for more detail.
+However, the model overestimes bike ridership in December because it hasn't had sufficient holiday season training examples.